-At the time that chapter 82-155 took effect on July 1, 1982, the Florida Administrative Code contained existing H.R.S. rules regarding blood alcohol Fla.Admin.Code Rule 10D-42 testing.
-These rules detailed and comprehensive instructions for the operation and maintenance of chemical test instruments sufficient by themselves to provide for the production of reliable evidence of alcohol content while protecting the health and safety of the public.
+At the time that chapter 82-155 took effect on July 1, 1982, the Florida Administrative Code contained existing H.R.S. rules regarding blood alcohol Fla.Admin.Code Rule 10D-42 testing. seq.
+These rules contained detailed and comprehensive instructions for the operation and maintenance of instruments chemical test and sufficient by themselves to provide for the production of reliable evidence of alcohol content while protecting health and safety of the public.